NIACC STEM Camps

 Join us for a science summer camp at NIAC where students entering 8th, 9th, 10th grades will explore a variety of science disciplines and career fields through hands-on activities.
 Campers will stay in the dorms at NIACC and work closely with faculty and college students to get a feel for the college experience.
-Scheduled day sessions include experiments and activities in Forensics, Biotechnology, Chemistry, Robotics, and Coding.
+Scheduled day sessions include experiments and activities in Forensics, Chemistry, Biology, Engineering, Environmental Science and Coding.
+Campers will be one of the first students to interact with the newly acquired Anatomage Table, which is a state of the art virtual cadaver, for anatomy explorations.
 Campers will attend a career panel to learn more about careers in STEM disciplines.
-Extra-curricular and evening activities will include competitions, games, and science-based art projects.
-We will have a screening of the documentary Underwater Dreams and campers are invited back to campus in November to hear author Joshua Davis speak about his book, Spare Parts (the story of a determined robotics team).
+Extra-curricular and evening activities include engineering competitions and science-based art projects.
+We will have a screening of the documentary The Ivory Game which illustrates the importance of environmental and forensic sciences to combatting the ivory trade.
 Campers will leave camp with an improved understanding of STEM disciplines and career options, exposure to the college experience, and many fun memories!

 Youth Exploring Science (YES!)
 Camp

 Forensic Science & Biology: Create models of blood, learn how to type blood, determine the presence of blood, and apply their skills to analyze mock crime scene evidence.

 Chemistry: Make fluorescent polymers and chemiluminescent materials!
 Learn how fireflies glow and synthesize polymers with fluorescent dyes that glow under ultraviolet light.